 This could mean damage to your countertop if you’re not careful.
 You could always place a towel or mat underneath it to prevent scuffs and scratches.

 When you’re dealing with awkward pots and pans, size really matters.
 But at the same time, you don’t want an inconvenient dish drainer taking up precious space on your countertop.

 The Premium Racks takes care of this!
 It measures in at 17.5 x 13.9 x 11 inches.
 And because it’s fully customizable, you’ll have no problem fitting it into just about any space.

-The Premium Racks is made with high quality stainless steel that will keep it’s shape even with daily stacking of pots, pans and lids.
+The Premium Racks is made with high-quality stainless steel that will keep its shape even with the daily stacking of pots, pans and lids.

-If you’re kitchen conscious you’ll be happy to know that the Premium Racks has a beautiful cool grey chrome finish.
+If you’re kitchen conscious you’ll be happy to know that the Premium Racks has a beautiful cool gray chrome finish.
 Which looks stylish and sleek in any kitchen.

 Because the Premium Rack is customizable, you can set up drainage according to your needs and space.